WetHat/rss-tracker/test-vault/reference/Bluesky/As X's turbulence continues, can alternative social platforms catch marketers' a⋯.md

 tags: [rss/Internet_Marketing,rss/Digital_Marketing,rss/Viral_Marketing,rss/Advertising,rss/Bluesky]
 ---
 > [!abstract] As X's turbulence continues, can alternative social platforms catch marketers' attention? by By Kimeko McCoy and Sam Bradley - 2024-05-29T04:01:00.000Z
+> As a Digiday+ member, you were able to access this article early through the Digiday+ Story Preview email.
+See other exclusives or manage your …
 >
 > ![image|1030x600](https://ic-cdn.flipboard.com/digiday.com/4f91701e979d754f166c46084485cdecd78872b0/_xlarge.jpeg)